OctopusDeploy/blog/blog/2021-07/using-remote-backend-with-terraform/index.md

 ![Successful Runbook Run](octopus-successful-run.png)

-You can find the url for your Terraform Cloud run in the logs of the Terraform Step.
+You can find the URL for your Terraform Cloud run in the logs of the Terraform Step.

 ![Terraform Cloud URL](terraform-cloud-url.png)